driusan/dewm/src/WindowManaging.md

 Still no go.
 If we look into it a little more, we find that ConfigureRequests need to be responded to with a ConfigureNotify event, so that the window knows that it's configuration request has been acted upon.
-We can even find the comment in wingo
+(We can even find this comment in wingo:)

 ```go
 // As per ICCCM 4.1.5, a window that has been moved but not resized must